Part 3 of 3

 Earthquake slowed but didn’t stop growth

-The little city took a setback and no one who lives here will forget the San Simeon earthquake (just west of Paso) that will have its tenth anniversary just before Christmas of this year.
+The little city took a setback and no one who lives here will forget the San Simeon earthquake (just west of Paso) that had its tenth anniversary just before Christmas of 2014.
 The 6.5 temblor damaged much of downtown and lives were lost with century old buildings demolished in the process.
 Interestingly enough, the hot sulfur springs that had dried up many years prior, reemerged after the earthquake creating a sinkhole that only just recently was finally covered.

 Paso Robles has quite a history and the town has changed a lot, yet kept its small town charm.
-If you like the California Central Coast and love wine, scenic drives or just a quiet serene place to relax, the 125 year old town has everything you need.
+If you like the California Central Coast and love wine, scenic drives or just a quiet serene place to relax, the city that was originally established in 1889, has everything you need.
 Or as they say: ‘Come for the wine, stay for the view’.

 Sources: City of Paso Robles, The California Directory of Fine Wineries: Central Coast: Santa Barbara, San Luis Obispo, Paso Robles, PRWCA, Paso Robles (Images of America)